 P.S.
 The membership just got a major upgrade and is now called “Content Creator’s Club”.

 It still offers all the best insider Pinterest tips, but it’s now covering all aspects of blogging.
 We just did a live training with traffic/SEO expert Lena Gott, and I learned SO much.

 PLUS, each month there are new templates for creating other things like eBooks, slide decks, etc. It’s an amazing membership with huge value!

 Final thoughts on finding the day your best pins were created

 Knowing when you made your most popular pins can be very valuable.
 I use this little Pinterest hack all the time.

 I hope you find the tutorial to see when a pin was originally created helpful!

-Try it yourself and share this post with your blogging friends that might find this trick useful too!
+Try it yourself and share this post with your blogging friends that might find this hack useful too!

 Like This Post?
 Share it!